keboola/connection-docs/manipulation/transformations/r/array-splitter.md

 | 2        | 3         | sixth     |

 ## Prepare
-You can use a [sample table](/manipulation/transformations/r/array-source.csv) shown above and import it into your *Storage*.
-Then set input and output mapping for the transformation.
+Use the [sample table](/manipulation/transformations/r/array-source.csv) shown above and import it into your *Storage*.
+Then set the input and output mapping for your transformation.

 {: .image-popup}
 ![Screenshot - Input/Output mapping](/manipulation/transformations/r/array-split-io.png)

-## Use the script
+## Use the Script
-The following script will take each row of the source table, split the colum which name is specified in the `splitCol` variable by the character specified in the `splitChar` variable.
-The resulting values will be put together with their id specified in the `idCol` variable and they will also be assigned a new sequential id in `globalPos` column.
+The following script will take each row of the source table, and split the column, the name of which is specified in the `splitCol` variable by the character specified in the `splitChar` variable.
+The resulting values will be put together with their id specified in the `idCol` variable, and they will also be assigned a new sequential id in the `globalPos` column.

 {% highlight r %}
 splitChar = ','